norayr/sh_feeder/README.md

 you can point the script at your existing `feed.db` file (or whatever yours is called).

-2. the `--title-tags` argument has not been carried forward because in practice it generally creates lots of spurious tags, and the 'stop words' feature is hard to implement.
+2. the `--title-tags` and `--url-tags` arguments have not been carried forward because in practice they generally create lots of spurious tags, and the 'stop words' feature is difficult to implement.